 So, what is ASC 606?
 Some consider ASC 606 to be the biggest change in accounting standards in the last 100 years.

 This may require breaking down commissions calculations to the contract or product level, or a reasonable estimation method to disaggregate the commission amounts.
-We anticipate that the explosive growth in data volumes will make manual management of commissions extremely challenging, if not nearly impossible.

 We anticipate that the explosive growth in data volumes will make manual management of commissions extremely challenging, if not nearly impossible.

 Finally, after you have mapped your costs to their commissions requirements, you’ll need to calculate an amortization table for each commissionable amount that requires capitalization.

 Simple, right?
 The above summary of ASC 606 is like that time your college Physics TA told you that all you needed to know to get an A was remember that Force = Mass x Acceleration.

-Built by CPAs and ASC 606 experts
+Built with input from CPAs and ASC 606 experts

 Take either the Asset approach or Portfolio approach, and make calculations in multiple currencies.